rbotafogo/mdarray/README.md

 MDArray subscribes fully to the SciRuby Manifesto (http://sciruby.com/).

-“Ruby has for some time had no equivalent to the beautifully constructed NumPy, SciPy, and matplotlib libraries for Python.
+Ruby has for some time had no equivalent to the beautifully constructed NumPy, SciPy, and matplotlib libraries for Python.

 We believe that the time for a Ruby science and visualization package has come.
 Sometimes